HomeTutorialsRisks Of Cryptojacking In Mobile Devices

 If you purchase via links on our reader-supported site, we may receive affiliate commissions.

-Here, we will address cryptojacking in mobile devices in a bid to spread more awareness about it.
-We’ll dive into what cryptojacking is, how to detect it, and how to prevent it as well.
+Here, we will address cryptojacking in mobile devices to spread more awareness.
+We'll dive into cryptojacking, how to detect it, and how to prevent it.

 Cryptocurrency dates back to the 1980s, but its popularity soared from 2017 to 2018.
-People flocked to invest in these currencies and the value of these currencies skyrocketed.
+People flocked to invest in these currencies, and their value skyrocketed.

-But not everyone bought these currencies, but instead, they earned them through a process called crypto mining.
-This involves completing “blocks” of verified transactions which are added to the blockchain.
-However, crypto mining requires a huge amount of resources and computing power.
+Not everyone bought these currencies; they earned them through crypto mining.
+This involves completing “blocks” of verified transactions added to the blockchain.
+However, crypto mining requires a considerable amount of resources and computing power.
 In return, these miners would be rewarded with cryptocurrency tokens.

 Now, we all know hackers never miss an opportunity.
-So, while crypto mining gained popularity, so did cryptojacking wherein attackers hack into devices such as mobile phones.
-Next, they steal the resources of the device and divert it to crypto mining activities.
+So, while crypto mining gained popularity, did cryptojacking, wherein attackers hacked into mobile phones.
+Next, they steal the device's resources and divert them to crypto mining activities.

-As per Webroot’s Mid-Year Threat Report Update, instances of cryptojacking are so rampant that it is now the top cyberthreat, surpassing ransomware.
+As per Webroot's Mid-Year Threat Report Update, cryptojacking instances are so rampant that they are now the top cyber threat, surpassing ransomware.

 What Is Cryptojacking?

-Crypto Jacking is an activity where cybercriminals hack into target systems like mobile devices, laptops, and personal computers and install cryptocurrency mining software.
-The software is designed to consume resources of the device to mine for cryptocurrency.
+Crypto Jacking is where cybercriminals hack into target systems like mobile devices, laptops, and personal computers and install cryptocurrency mining software.
+The software is designed to consume the device's resources to mine for cryptocurrency.

-Once they’re successful in mining cryptocurrencies, the hackers receive a commission from the same, in the anonymous cryptocurrency Monero.
+Once they're successful in mining cryptocurrencies, the hackers receive a commission from the anonymous cryptocurrency Monero.

-There are different types of crypto jacking – file-based, browser-based, cloud-based, and mobile app-based.
+There are different types of crypto-jacking – file-based, browser-based, cloud-based, and mobile app-based.
 In the first instances of cryptojacking, hackers targeted computers and mobiles.
-They used the browsers on the devices to install Coinhive, a cryptomining software on to the device.
+They used the browsers on the devices to install Coinhive, a crypto-mining software, to the device.

 Cryptojacking In Mobile Devices